nblumhardt/serilog-wiki/Configuration-Basics.md

-Serilog uses a simple C# API to configure logging.
+Serilog uses a simple **C# API** to configure logging.
+When XML configuration is unavoidable it can be mixed in sparingly using the [[AppSettings]] extension.

-**App.config Support** - in the future, an external configuration provider may be built, but if you require XML configuration today the best option is to retrieve logger settings by hand from `ConfigurationManager`.

 ## Creating a Logger